uranos-gpu/uranos-gpu/README.md

 ```

 PostUranos is a serial code which provide the contours plots and some video related to a simulation.
 You can find the visual results in `DATA/data_dir/VTK` (for 3D fields) and `DATA/data_dir/VTK2D` (for 2D fields)

+# Contributing
+We appreciate any contributions and feedback that can improve URANOS.
+If you wish to contribute to the tool, please get in touch with the maintainers or open an Issue in the repository / a thread in Discussions.
+Pull Requests are welcome, but please propose/discuss the changes in an linked Issue first.

+# Licencing
+Please refer to the licence file.